ndreynolds/flathead/README.md

 Flathead comes with the full EcmaScript runtime (i.e. the Date, Math, Array, and other global objects) as well as a console object.

-It's nearly complete, but is still missing a few features - see below.
+It's nearly complete, but is still missing a few features - see [the Docket](#the-docket).

 ![Flathead's REPL](http://ndreynolds.com/img/flathead.png)